fshostme/docs/docs/cs2/rcon.md

 To restart the game after X amount of seconds.
 <br /> `fake_rcon mp_restartgame seconds`

 This command sets how much money players are given at the beginning of a half.
-Default is 800.
+The default is 800.
 <br /> `fake_rcon mp_startmoney Amount`

 The maximum amount of rounds that the server will play before restarting.